 Community services as sector doesn't contribute much to the economy of the municipality, but has the potential if strategically exploited.
-We don't have any institution of higher learning or FET.

-We have many government departments operating in our municipal space, but none has a District or Local/Area office but not, with the exception of SASSA which has Local Area Offices in the different villages.
+We have many government departments operating in our municipal space, but none has a District or Local/Area office but not, with the exception of SASSA which has Local Area Offices in the different villages and Thusong Multipurpose Centre in Vanzylsrus which houses most government departments, department of agriculture also has offices in some villages.